Shteb/LANCER-Bloodmoney-Merc-Board/README.md

 # LANCER Bloodmoney Merc Board

 A terminal-styled web application for managing LANCER RPG missions and your mercenary company.
-Features password-protected access with separate client and admin interfaces for managing jobs, base modules, factions, pilots, and currency (Manna).
+Features password-protected access with separate client and admin interfaces for managing jobs, base modules, factions, pilots, reserves, and currency (Manna).

 ## How do I use this myself?
 As this is a standalone web app, you can either: